||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 Again, she responded merely with a slow shake of her head.

-"There's a surprise," Fenris muttered.
-He decided the woman was not about to shoot him and tried a different tack.
-"Did you see the cat?
+“There’s a surprise,” Fenris muttered.
+He decided the woman was not about to shoot him, so tried a different tack.
+“Did you see the cat?
 That damn moggy scared the life out of me!
-I wish they would not jump out like that."
+I wish they would not jump out like that.”

 “The Egyptians once worshipped cats,” the woman said sadly, breaking her silence.
 Her soft voice possessed a degree of idle menace that made Fenris think of a caged tiger, one bored of being pampered and quite ready to casually eat its keeper.
 “Long before your time, of course.
 They were happy days.”

 “Their slaves may have disagreed,” he said warily.

 “Slaves need gods most of all,” she murmured.
 “You should know that.”

 Fenris frowned.
 He thought about his own commitment to the Dhusarian Church, which looked to the legendary greys of Epsilon Eridani for spiritual enlightenment.
 There the similarity ended; while domesticated cats were all too ready to declare their presence in ancient Egypt, few outside of the Church truly believed that humanoid aliens existed for real, even on Yuanshi in these closing decades of the twenty-third century.